W-measurable sensitivity of semigroup actions: Closing Remarks and Further Questions

 \begin{Question}

 To what class of semigroups can we extend W-measurable sensitivity and the classification theorem, Theorem \ref{classif}?

 \end{Question}

-The last section gave some examples where the restriction a W-measurable sensitive action to sub-semigroups continued to be W-measurable sensitive provided the sub-semigroup was ``large".
+Restriction of a W-measurably sensitive semigroup action is not automatically W-measurably sensitive since separation of points only needs to occur at a single group element by Remark 4.2.
+The last section gave some examples where the restriction of a W-measurably sensitive action to sub-semigroups continued to be W-measurably sensitive provided the sub-semigroup was ``large".
 There are other notions of ``largeness" for semigroups such as being piecewise syndetic, central, an IP set, etc. We refer the reader to \cite{Berg} for definitions.
 It would be interesting to understand which of these notions of ``largeness" would preserve W-measurable sensitivity under restriction.
 For example, a generalization of Theorem \ref{syn} could be:

 \begin{Question}